2024–25 Huddersfield Town A.F.C. season

-The 2024–25 season is the 116th season in the history of Huddersfield Town Association Football Club and their first season back in League One since the 2011–12 season following relegation from the Championship in the previous season.
-In addition to the domestic league, the club would also participate in the FA Cup, the EFL Cup, and the EFL Trophy.
+The 2024–25 season was the 116th season in the history of Huddersfield Town Association Football Club and their first season back in League One since the 2011–12 season following relegation from the Championship in the previous season.
+In addition to the domestic league, the club also participated in the FA Cup, the EFL Cup, and the EFL Trophy.